-It’s hard to command your audience’s attention if you lack the confidence.
-A study published by the University of Wolverhampton demonstrated that confident speakers are viewed as more credible and more likable than a less confident speaker.
+It’s hard to command your audience’s attention if you lack confidence.
+A study published by the University of Wolverhampton demonstrated that confident speakers are viewed as more credible and more likable than less confident speakers.

 “I felt invisible in company meeting before dong the public speaking training with your organization” this is a quote I keep etched in my memory bank from a client or ours.
 Before owning any room, you have to feel that you are visible.
 Visibility comes from having the confidence to stand out and participate in meetings.

 Here are a couple of resources to build your confidence:

 The second way to own a room is with your delivery skills.
 Your movement, your gestures, and vocal modulation will either attract the audience or repel them.
 During executive coaching sessions, there are five delivery attributes that we focus on initially with clients.
 All are easy to adjust yet will have a significant impact on your ability to command a room.

 Energy: The audience wants a speaker who is energetic.
 It does not mean you need to be a crazy clown on the stage.
 It just means you have to have a little bit more energy than your audience.
 People are attracted to energy.

 Interactivity: People like you to interact them with a little when you present.
 Your audience does not like it if you speak “at” them; They want you to talk “with” them.